-Often referred to as the northern capital and Thailand’s second city, Chiang Mai is the largest city in Northern Thailand.
-It was once the capital of the ancient Lanna Kingdom.
-A popular vacation destination, Chiang Mai has something to suit all tastes.
-With more than 500 temples, outdoor adventures galore, and a laid-back way of life, it offers a completely different experience from Bangkok.
-Chiang Mai’s beautiful nature is a major draw, providing respite from Bangkok’s urban jungle.
-Compare and contrast two of Thailand’s major hotspots, each of which offers plenty of fun and diversity, and you’ll see they feel many worlds apart.
+Often referred to as the northern capital and Thailand’s second city, Chiang Mai is the largest city in northern Thailand and the one-time capital of the ancient Lanna Kingdom.
+There are more than 500 temples to visit, outdoor adventures galore, and a laid-back way of life.
+The beautiful jungle of Chiang Mai is also a major draw, providing respite from the city life in Bangkok.

-Northern Thailand has slightly different seasons than Central Thailand.
-For example, in June the rainy season has already started in Bangkok, whereas Chiang Mai doesn’t typically start seeing rain until July.
-The average temperatures are lower in Chiang Mai than in Bangkok; this is especially noticeable during the cool season when you will probably want a lightweight jacket or sweater.
-Nighttime in the cool season in Chiang Mai can be particularly chilly, which can be a shock for people arriving from warmer Bangkok.
-Farmers burn the fields between late February and early April each year, which causes thick smog to hang in the air of Chiang Mai.
+Northern Thailand has slightly different seasons to central Thailand.
+For example, the rainy season has already started in Bangkok in June, whereas Chiang Mai doesn’t typically start seeing rain until July.
+The average temperatures are lower in Chiang Mai than in Bangkok; this is especially noticeable during the cool season when you will probably want a lightweight jacket or jumper.
+Night in the cool season in Chiang Mai can be particularly chilly, which can be a shock for people arriving from warmer Bangkok.
+Farmers in Chiang Mai burn the fields between late February and early April each year, which causes thick smog to hang in the air.
 It can irritate allergies and cause respiratory problems.

-Several trains run between Bangkok’s Hua Lamphong Station and Chiang Mai Station every day.
+Several trains run between Hua Lamphong Station in Bangkok and Chiang Mai Station every day.
 The journey usually takes between 12 and 15 hours.
 Delays are fairly common.
-Third-class tickets are the cheapest, though the wooden benches can quickly become very uncomfortable and the carriages can be stuffy and crowded.
+Third-class tickets are the cheapest, though the wooden benches can quickly become uncomfortable and the carriages can be stuffy and crowded.
 Seats aren’t allocated either.
 Second-class seats (that can recline) are the next cheapest option.
-Tickets typically cost around 500 THB (approximately 15 USD) in a carriage with fans; air-conditioned carriages are a little more expensive.
+These typically cost around 500 Thai (£11.12) in a carriage with fans; air-conditioned carriages are a little more expensive.

 Night services are ideal for making the long journey more bearable, especially if you book a bunk in a sleeper carriage.
-Second-class bunks (in a fan carriage) cost around 800–1,000 THB (approximately 25–30 USD), and bunks in air-conditioned carriages cost a little more.
+Second-class bunks (in a fan carriage) cost around 1,000 baht (£22.24), and bunks in air-conditioned carriages cost a little more.
 The lower bunks are slightly more expensive in each carriage, as they provide more space.
 You could also opt for a bed in a first-class room.
 Rooms sleep four and are lockable.

-You can buy train tickets from all major train stations, through agents, and online.
-Booking at least a day in advance of travel (several days if your trip falls over a major Thai holiday) is highly recommended to ensure that you get the tickets that you want.
+You can buy train tickets from all major train stations, through agents and online.
+Booking at least a day in advance of travel (several days if your trip falls over a major Thai holiday) is highly recommended to ensure you get the tickets you want.

-Buses between Bangkok and Chiang Mai take around 12 hours and there are several services, both during the day and at night, every day.
-Most buses to Chiang Mai leave from Bangkok’s Mo Chit Bus Station (the Northern Bus Station) and arrive at the Arcade Bus Station.
+Buses between Bangkok and Chiang Mai take around 12 hours and there are several services, both during the day and night.
+Most buses to Chiang Mai leave from Mo Chit Bus Station (also known as the Northern Bus Station) and arrive at the Arcade Bus Station.

 Travellers can choose between regular and VIP services, with the main differences being the price and comfort levels.
-Second-class government bus services cost around 450 THB (approximately 13.50 USD), while first-class government bus services cost around 550 THB (approximately 16.50 USD) and have toilets onboard, as well as air conditioning.
+Second-class government bus services cost around 450 baht (£10), while first-class government bus services cost around 550 baht (£12.23) and have toilets and air conditioning.

-VIP buses vary in price depending on the operator, but are usually cheaper than 900 THB (approximately 27 USD).
-You can typically expect reclining seats, an onboard toilet, a small pillow and blanket (for night journeys), and a light snack and bottled water.
+VIP buses vary in price depending on the operator, but are usually cheaper than 900 baht (£20.02).
+You can typically expect reclining seats, a toilet, a small pillow and blanket (for night journeys), and a light snack and bottled water.